biodev/immpload/README.md

 `Not Specified`.
 Other input values are copied without change.

 `immpload` can flatten each input row into several output rows based on matching input column names against a pattern.
+For example, the
-The configuration:
+configuration:
 ```
 columns:
     Subject ID: ID